tensorflow/tfx/tfx/examples/mnist/README.md

 *   The dataset included in this example consists of a selection of 1000 records from the MNIST dataset, converted to tfrecord format.
-Each record is a tf.Example with 2 columns of data: 'image_floats' representing the 28x28 image as 784 float values, and 'image_class' representing the label with values [0-9] corresponding to decimal digit in the image.
+Each record is a tf.Example with 2 columns of data: 'image/floats' representing the 28x28 image as 784 float values, and 'image/class' representing the label with values [0-9] corresponding to decimal digit in the image.

     For a detailed description of tf.Example and TFRecord see